sonos/tract/README.md

 Adding an Op is relatively straightforward, adding a data type more complicated.

+## BLAS backends and performance evaluation

+Two features are provided: `accelerate` and `openblas`.
+They will plug BLAS backends into `ndarray`.
+Execution will be faster, to the price of portability.

+This is a highly unscientific bench, performed on one single datapoint.
+I timed Inception v3 running on Grace Hopper image (not that the actual data is supposed to make a difference).
+It was run on my laptop (a mid-2014 MacBook pro).

+* tensorflow reference (brew version, generic x86_64): 408ms
+* tensorflow reference (optimized for my laptop): 323ms
+* tensorflow deploy, no BLAS: 890ms
+* tensorflow deploy, OpenBlas: 567ms
+* tensorflow deploy, Accelerate: 544ms

 ## Roadmap

 One important guiding cross-concern: I want this library to cross-compile as easily as practical to small-ish devices (think 30$ boards).

 * cleanup and generalize (op-wise and type-wise) basic operators (arithmetic, shape). consider factorizing paramater reading code and datatype switching
 * find and integrate other TF models to use as example, test and bench
 * investigate alternative impls for Conv2D
-* refactor interpreter: make it stack-based (because it's easy) and stop cloning everything
+* refactor interpreter: make it stack-based (because it's easy), stop cloning everything
 * consider ops accepting borrowed matrixes when it makes sense to avoid more clones
 * consider having a separate set of non-TF mimicking operators
 * optimise some ops combination (mul followed by add -> GEMM for instance)